catamphetamine/chartogram/README.md

   componentDidMount() {
     const { data, title } = this.props
-    chartogram(this.node.current, data, title)
+    this.cleanUp = chartogram(this.node.current, data, title)
   }

   componentWillUnmount() {
-    // Can remove any global event listeners here.
+    this.cleanUp
   }

   render() {